theaquamarine/windows-powershell-docs/docset/windows/remoteaccess/remove-daclientdnsconfiguration.md

 The **Remove-DAClientDnsConfiguration** cmdlet removes the Name Resolution Policy Table (NRPT) entry corresponding to the specified DNS suffix from the NRPT.

 In a multi-domain scenario; when an NRPT entry is removed, the entry is correspondingly deleted from the all the client GPOs in various domains.
-Note: In a Windows deployment with firstref_server_7 GPOs, removal of a suffix will removes it from both the nextref_server_7 GPOs and Windows Server® 2012 GPOs
+Note: In a Windows deployment with firstref_server_7 GPOs, removal of a suffix will removes it from both the nextref_server_7 GPOs and Windows Server??
+2012 GPOs

 The NRPT configuration is applicable globally to the entire DA deployment and therefore is not impacted by multi-site deployments.